CivicActions/business_portal/README.md

 ## DrupalVM dependencies
-1. Ansible - This is an automation tool that can be installed from pip with the following instructions: http://docs.ansible.com/ansible/intro_installation.html#latest-releases-via-pip .
-Make sure you have version 2.0.2.0 or later.
+1. Ansible - This is an automation tool that can be installed from pip with the following instructions: http://docs.ansible.com/ansible/intro_installation.html#latest-releases-via-pip . *Make sure you have version 2.0.2.0 or later.*
-1. Vagrant - This is a VM operations tool that can be downloaded: https://www.vagrantup.com/downloads.html
+1. Vagrant - This is a VM operations tool that can be downloaded: https://www.vagrantup.com/downloads.html. *Make sure you have version 1.8.1*
 1. VirtualBox - This is a VM hypervisor that can be downloaded: https://www.virtualbox.org/wiki/Downloads
 1. If you're not on a Mac: your BIOS must have Virtualization enabled.
 [Here's a guide for Lenovo](http://amiduos.com/support/knowledge-base/article/enabling-virtualization-in-lenovo-systems)